kaltura/VidyoReplayToKaltura/README.md

-Syncer daemon script to synchronize recordings of Vidyo meetings (from VidyoReplay) to Kaltura accoutns
+Syncer daemon script to synchronize meetings recordings from VidyoReplay to Kaltura
 =============

 API connector that synchronizes recordings from VidyoReplay server (http://www.vidyo.com) to Kaltura accounts (corp.kaltura.com).